IronMeerkat/athena/athena-android/ATHENA-ANDROID-PROPOSAL.md

 - Local policy cache (temporary blacklist/whitelist with TTL, deterministic whitelist in settings)
 - Override, pause, and “hardcode mode” controls
 - Robust, class-based DRF integrations that work online and offline
-- The app is to be called Athena, the app id/namespace is com.ironmeerkay.athena, the directory within the monorepo is to be called athena-android.
+- The app is to be called Athena, the app id/namespace is com.ironmeerkat.athena, the directory within the monorepo is to be called athena-android.

 ---